Big data ethics: Privacy

 Privacy has been presented as a limitation to data usage which could also be considered unethical.
 For example, the sharing of healthcare data can shed light on the causes of diseases, the effects of treatments, an can allow for tailored analyses based on individuals' needs.
 This is of ethical significance in the big data ethics field because while many value privacy, the affordances of data sharing are also quite valuable, although they may contradict one's conception of privacy.
 Attitudes against data sharing may be based in a perceived loss of control over data and a fear of the exploitation of personal data.
 However, it is possible to extract the value of data without compromising privacy.

+Government surveillance of big data has the potential to undermine individual privacy by collecting and storing data on phone calls, internet activity, and geolocation, among other things.
+For example, the NSA's collection of metadata exposed in global surveillance disclosures raised concerns about whether privacy was adequately protected, even when the content of communications was not analyzed.
+The right to privacy is often complicated by legal frameworks that grant governments broad authority over data collection for "national security" purposes.
+In the United States, the Supreme Court has not recognized a general right to "informational privacy," or control over personal information, though legislators have addressed the issue selectively through specific statutes.
+From an equity perspective, government surveillance and privacy violations tend to disproportionately harm marginalized communities.
+Historically, activists involved in the Civil rights movement were frequently targets of government surveillance as they were perceived as subversive elements.
+Programs such as COINTELPRO exemplified this pattern, involving espionage against civil rights leaders.
+This pattern persists today, with evidence of ongoing surveillance of activists and organizations.